-Whether you’re looking to add a Maine Coon to your home or to add a dog when you already have this cat breed, you need to ensure that you’re not creating problems by putting the two animals together.
+Whether you’re looking to add a Maine Coon to your home or to add a dog when you already have a Maine Coon, you need to ensure you’re not creating problems by putting the two animals together.

-Fortunately, Maine Coons generally get along great with dogs.
-Remember, though, that they’re only half of the equation.
-We highlighted everything that you need to know here, and we have the tips that you should follow anytime you’re introducing a cat and a dog for the first time.
+Fortunately for you, Maine Coons generally get along great with dogs, but it’s important to remember that they’re only half of the equation.
+We’ve highlighted everything you need to know below, and we’ve come up with some tips you should follow anytime you’re introducing a cat and a dog for the first time.

 Do Maine Coons Get Along With Dogs?

 While Maine Coons typically get along with dogs just fine because of their docile and loving nature, they’re only one part of the interaction.
-The other half that you’ll need to focus on is the dog.
-Canines that are incessant and won’t leave felines alone aren’t a good fit, even if the cat does have a docile temperament.
+The half you’ll need to focus on is the dog.
+Dogs that are incessant and won’t leave a cat alone aren’t a good fit, even if the cat does have a docile temperament.

-Moreover, dogs with strong herding instincts don’t get along great with cats, as they will try to chase them around the home.
+Moreover, dogs with strong herding instincts don’t get along great with cats as they try to chase them around the home.
 In short, if you have a Maine Coon, they usually won’t be the problem, but that doesn’t mean you can pair them with any dog out there!

 The 6 Tips for Introducing Your Maine Coon to Dogs

-Just because you shouldn’t have any issues introducing a Maine Coon to a dog doesn’t mean you want to take this benefit for granted.
-So, we highlighted several tips that you should follow to help ensure a smooth integration between your Maine Coon and your cat.
+Just because you shouldn’t have any issues introducing a Maine Coon to a dog doesn’t mean you want to take it for granted.
+With that in mind, we’ve highlighted several tips you should follow to help ensure a smooth integration between your Maine Coon and your cat.

 1. Start Slow

-While we understand the temptation to just try to introduce your dog to your Maine Coon right away and see how it goes, one bad interaction can be extremely challenging to overcome.
-Therefore, we highly recommend starting out slowly.
+While we understand the temptation to just try and introduce your dog to your Maine Coon right away and see how it goes, one bad interaction can be extremely challenging to overcome.
+Because of this, we highly recommend starting out slowly.

 This means taking it one step at a time and allowing both your Maine Coon and your dog to fully adjust before moving on to the next phase!